A/timeout-promise/readme.md

 ## Timeout Promise

-Simple util to check async changes that hasn't any callback API.
+Simple utility to check async changes that hasn't any callback API.
 Just dirty checks based on promise `progress` triggered by intervals.
-Useful for banners and adverts loaded optionaly.
+Useful for banners and advertisement loaded optionally.

 ### Install